Henry Huth (bibliophile): Book collector

 Huth settled in London and occupied himself in forming his library.
 He began to call daily on booksellers on his way back from the City of London, a habit which he continued up to the day of his death.
 He gave commissions at most of the important sales, such as the Utterson, Hawtrey, Gardner, Smith, Slade, Perkins, Tite, and made especially numerous purchases at the Daniel and Corser sales.
 He confined himself to no particular subject, but bought anything of real interest provided that the book was perfect and in good condition.
 Imperfect books he called 'the lepers of a library.'

-His varied collection was especially rich in voyages, Shakespearean and early English literature, and in early Spanish and German works.
+His varied collection was especially rich in voyages, Shakespeare and early English literature, and in early Spanish and German works.
 The Bibles, without being very numerous, included nearly every edition prized by collectors, and the manuscripts and prints were among the most beautiful of their kind.
 In 1863 he was elected a member of the Philobiblon Society, and in 1867 printed for presentation to the members a volume of Ancient Ballads and Broadsides from the unique original copies he had bought at the Daniel sale.
 He allowed Lilly, the bookseller, to reprint the book without the woodcuts.

 In 1866 he was elected a member of the Roxburghe Club, but never attended a meeting.
 He printed, in limited impressions of fifty copies, edited by William Carew Hazlitt, the 'Narrative of the Journey of an Irish Gentleman through England in the year 1752' in 1869; in 1870 Inedited Poetical Miscellanies, 1584–1700; in 1874 Prefaces, Dedications, and Epistles, selected from Early English Books, 1540-1701; and in 1875 Fugitive Tracts, 1493-1700, 2 vols.
 In 1861 he caused to be translated into Spanish the first chapter of the second volume of Henry Thomas Buckle's History of Civilisation, for the author, who was one of his friends.

 About ten years before his death he commenced a catalogue of his library, but, finding that the time at his disposal was inadequate, he employed Hazlitt and F. S. Ellis to do most of the work, only revising the proofs himself.
 About half of the work was printed when he died suddenly on 10 December 1878.
 The Catalogue was continued and published in 1880.